Raster Charts… the comeback [Update]

 [Update 26 August 2018]

-I was for many years a strong advocate for vector maps. compact, a low numerical weight, easy to update, they are ideal for use on our mobile devices.
+I have been an ardent supporter of vector maps for several years..
+Compact, of low numerical weight, easy to update, they are perfectly suited to use on our mobile devices.

-According to the good old adage that only fools don't change opinion, recent technical developments hardware and software, added to maritime events of recent years, led me to reflect on the accuracy of my opinion.
-Trained in the old school of safety in Glénans Sailing School, the only bias I have to authorize me to express is the safeguarding of human life at sea.
-This may cause a little "old goatee" for some, but I assume.
-Hang in there, This is gonna be long.
+According to the good old adage that only fools don't change their minds, Recent technical developments in hardware and software, added to maritime events that have occurred in recent years, have led me to reflect on the correctness of my opinion.
+Trained in the old school of safety in Glénans Sailing School, The only bias I must allow myself to express is that of the safety of human life at sea.
+This may sound a bit "old-fashioned" for some, but I assume.
+Hang, It's going to be a long time.

 Marine events

 Since the beginning of this decade the press recounted of spectacular sea groundings related to navigation errors.
-For the most recent examples : on April Marion Dufresne II in Crozet archipelago (2012), The’USS Guardian in Philippines (2013), Customs patrol boat Arafenua in Tuamotu archipelago (2014), and highly publicized VOR65 Team Vestas Wind during the 2nd leg of the Volvo Ocean Race.
-In all these groundings (except for the last) human error investigation reports have also implicated electronic mapping and / or its interpretation, highlighting the lack of elementary prudence of boaters using inaccurate charts, or by nature, either their scale, either the seniority of the recorded surveys.
+For the most recent we can mention : the Marion Dufresne II in Crozet archipelago (2012), The’USS Guardian in Philippines (2013), Customs patrol boat Arafenua in Tuamotu archipelago (2014), and highly publicized VOR65 Team Vestas Wind during the 2nd leg of the Volvo Ocean Race.
+In all these groundings (except for the last one) Investigation reports damning human error have also implicated electronic charting and/or its interpretation, highlighting the lack of elementary prudence of boaters using inaccurate charts, or by nature, or their scale, either the seniority of the recorded surveys.

 To consider only the two most recent groundings, It is clear that human errors concern the lack of discernment in relation to electronic charting whose vagueness ought to encourage boaters to more cautious in their approach to the dangers.
-Beyond the reports which I invite you to the rewarding reading (²), Let's look only at charting available on the crash scene.
+Beyond the reports that I invite you to read richly (²), Let's look only at charting available on the crash scene.

 Provided with the application MaxSea on PC, an ECS equipment type, and not ECDIS (³), the watch crew uses a SHOM marine chart 6689 until 1:595.000, is a so-called ' landing' chart in the official nomenclature of paper charts.
 Unusable for a coastal approach, especially at night and in heavy rain falls.
-The position of Tikei island in the Tuamotu archipelago, North of which the customs patrol boat ran aground, is incorrect on the SHOM chart 6689.
-Excerpt from the report :
+The position of the islet of Tikei in the Tuamotu archipelago, north of which the customs patrol boat ran aground, is incorrect on the SHOM chart 6689.
+Extract from the report :

-[ The most accurate paper map is " 6689 -Tuamotu Islands (Western part) ”, that used for approach.
-It is, view across (1/595 000), unusable for direct vicinity navigation Tikei.
-It was established according to the bathymetric information collected by SHOM until 1977.
-His last updated date 2010.
-The datum does not appear on this card.
-On such a chart 1 mm represents 595 meters, the thickness of the pencil (0,3 mm) represent 178,5 meters ] … [ The flat chart 6689 (ladder 1/595.000), published 1978, was determined from the map 6057 (1/510000), it replaced.
-Chart 6057, published 1952, operates a topography minute also produced by the geodesic mission 1948. the position of the island on the topographical minute is 1 mile south likely due to a clerical error in the preparation of this document.
-This shift affected the card 6057 then the current chart 6689, and the ENC FR266890 electronic navigational chart which were developed from the same paper map.]
+[ The most accurate paper map is the " 6689 – Tuamotu Islands (western part) ”, the approach used for the.
+It is, View Scale (1/595 000), unusable for navigation in the direct vicinity of Tikei.
+It was established on the basis of bathymetric information collected by SHOM up to 1977.
+It was last updated in 2010.
+The geodetic reference does not appear on this map.
+On such a chart 1 mm represents 595 meters, the thickness of the pencil line (0,3 mm) represents 178,5 meters ] … [ The flat chart 6689 (ladder 1/595.000), Published in 1978, was established from the map 6057 (1/510000), which it replaced.
+Chart 6057, Published in 1952, uses a minute of topography also produced by the geodetic mission of 1948.
+The position of the island on the topographical minute is at 1 a thousand further south, probably due to a transcription error during the preparation of this document.
+This lag affected the map 6057 then the current chart 6689, and the ENC electronic navigation chart, FR266890 which were developed from the same paper chart.]

-Excessively zooming the MaxSea PC a chart on such a scale, whose the most recent surveys are up to 1977, the greatest caution and a consequent uncertainty margin is needed.
+Excessively zooming the MaxSea PC a chart on such a scale, whose the most recent surveys are up to 1977, The utmost caution and a consequent margin of uncertainty are required.
 However the route drawn on the chart came 1 mm, thus 600 meters high, from the island.
 Most of our electronic charts display the same lag in latitude with the reference satellite location :

 Navionics 50XG chart (iNavX).
-A gap of 1500 metres in latitude with the Southeast shoal.
+A difference of 1500 metres in latitude with the flat.

 Navionics 50XG chart (iNavX).
-A gap of 1500 metres in latitude with the Southeast shoal.
+A difference of 1500 metres in latitude with the flat.

 Carte CM93 (SEAiq).
 Un écart en latitude de 1375 mètres avec le platier.

 Chart CM93 (SEAiq).
-A difference in latitude from 1375 meters with the Southeast shoal.
+A latitude deviation of 1375 meters with the plate.

 Carte Transas TX97 (iSailor).
 Un écart de 1460 mètres en latitude avec le platier.

 Chart Transas TX97 (iSailor).
-A gap of 1460 metres in latitude with the Southeast shoal.
+A difference of 1460 metres in latitude with the flat.

-SHOM, After this accident, has published a correction to the chart 6689 for the position of Tikei island, but this does not solve the problem of scaling, too much small to address these parts safely at night.
-Only allow it a lookout of day associated with a cautious approach at low speed.
+Le SHOM, after this accident, has published a correction to the chart 6689 for the position of the islet Tikei, But that doesn't solve the problem of scale, too much small to address these parts safely at night.
+Only a daytime visual watch combined with a cautious approach at low speeds allows this.

 • VOR65 Team Vestas Wind, 29 November 2014, 19H10 Local.

-Shortly after the sunset, the Danish VOR65 ran aground South of the Cargados Carajos Islands in the Indian Ocean.
+Shortly after sunset, Danish VOR65 runs aground south of Cargados Carajos Islands in Indian Ocean.
 Team Vestas Wind is provided with Expedition " Expedition is simply the best tactical and navigation software available ” (sic) and vector charting C-Map charts.
 After the grounding, the skipper Chris Nicholson spoke about a conversation he had with the Navigator Wouter Verbraak after noticing shoals on the charts :

-"Wouter replied that the depth ranged from 3000 m to 40 m", "currents were not significant and the need to monitor the state of the sea in approaching this area."
+"Wouter replied that the depth was from 3000m to 40m, "currents were not significant and the need to monitor the state of the sea in approaching this area."

 This response confirms the theory that men have not seen the reefs on the charts.
 Wouter Verbraak :

-"With hindsight, We should zoom in on this area on electronic charts.
-It was a mistake on my part not to have done."
+"Looking back, We should zoom in on this area on electronic charts.
+It was a big mistake on my part not to have done it."

-In turn, Yann Riou, Reporter aboard the VOR65 Dongfeng Race Team says :
+On his side, Yann Riou, reporter on board the VOR65 Dongfeng Race Team explains :

 Actually, on some vector charts and at certain zoom levels the dangers do not appear.
-And yet, SHOM chart 6884 until 1:10.000.000 (Indian Ocean West) represents all the dangers, islands and shoals, including the conspicuous Cargados.
+And yet, SHOM chart 6884 until 1:10.000.000 (Indian Ocean Western part) represents all the dangers, islands and shoals, including the clearly visible Cargados.
 Furthermore these dangers are perfectly identified by the official publishers of charting (UKHO, NHO, NGA) ().
-And many publishers use these resources, as vector chart Navionics 30XG at virtually all levels of zoom, where the Cargados appear at scales greater than 1:8.000.000 (either a diagonal of 1.800 MN on a screen 10″) :
+And several publishers use this information, as vector chart Navionics 30XG at virtually all levels of zoom, where the Cargados appear at scales greater than 1:8.000.000 (or a diagonal of 1.800 MN on a 10 screen″) :

 Sur la carte Navionics 30XG la bordure Sud-Est des récifs n'est pas du tout hydrographiée.
 La limite des récifs est approximative.

 On Navionics 30XG chart Southeast border of reefs is not at all hydrographied.
-Reefs limit is approximate.
+The reef limit is approximate.

 Sur la même carte à cette échelle, on voit le décalage avec la vue satellite.
 La cartographie est encore plus approximative.